leandrosorianosawczuk/pokedex/README.md

 # Pokédex

-Technical test Front-End PetalMD for the position Développeur Web Back-End / Développeur Web Front-End of the Journées Québec Amérique Latine candidature.
+Technical test Front-End PetalMD for the position Développeur Web Back-End / Développeur Web Front-End of the Journées Québec Amérique Latine.

 ## Installation & Deployment
-1. After downloading the repository run `npm install` in order to install the dependencies in the local node_modules folder.
+1. After downloading the repository run `npm install` in order to install the dependencies in the local *node_modules* folder.
 2. The project is developed with Angular and Ionic.
 Run `ionic serve` to start project in local server.
 [Installing Ionic CLI](https://ionicframework.com/docs/intro/cli).

 ## Public Server